adambarry/angular-base/README.md

 ## Structure
-The project advocates the following file/folder-structure which works beautifully with Angular's nested scopes (note that filenames differ from the ones in the repository and that the example contains less files for explanatory purposes):
+The project advocates the following folder/file-structure which works beautifully with Angular's nested scopes (note that filenames differ from the ones in the repository and that the example contains less files for explanatory purposes):

 ```
 .
 ├── ng # The main folder for all Angular related files.
-|    ├── _controllers
-|    ├── _directives
-|    ├── _services
-|    ├── _views
 |    ├── ChildTheme
 |    |    ├── _controllers
 |    |    |    └── ChildThemeCtrl.js